Ready

 The inciting incident occurs at 17 minutes when Prem meets Sanjana for the first time and is immediately smitten.
 She's different from anyone he's encountered, sparking his interest beyond his usual casual approach..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Prem actively chooses to enter Sanjana's world by going to her home and pretending to be her arranged marriage prospect "Raju," committing to an elaborate deception for love., moving from reaction to action.
+This indicates the protagonist's commitment to Prem actively chooses to enter Sanjana's world by going to her home and pretending to be her arranged marriage prospect "Raju," committing to an elaborate deception for love., moving from reaction to action.

 The Collapse moment at 105 minutes (75% through) represents the emotional nadir.
 Here, The truth about Prem's deception is revealed.
 Sanjana feels betrayed, both families are furious, and the arranged marriage he tried to prevent is back on.
-His relationship and credibility die., demonstrates the protagonist at their lowest point.
+His relationship and credibility die., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 113 minutes initiates the final act resolution at 80% of the runtime.
 Prem gains new resolve and decides to fight for Sanjana openly and honestly, no more deception.
 He synthesizes his charm with genuine commitment, ready to face both families truthfully., demonstrating the transformation achieved throughout the journey.